luyadev/luya/docs/guide/ngrest-plugins.md

 ## Create a custom project Plugin

 Sometimes you need to have project specific input behaviour.
-To achieve this you have to create your own custom NgRest Plugin.
-First create a Plugin class:
+To achieve this you have to create your own custom NgRest plugin.
+First create a plugin class:

 ```php
 <?php